bsharplydian/startup/notes.md

 ### Working on startup HTML
 - I'm not sure the best way to organize the games and inventory.
 In the end I settled for lists and tables, but I may need to change the implementation if styling it the way I want doesn't work.
 - Eventually decided to put the icon and name on the login screen into the header.
 I might put it back to the middle of the screen once I can try out some different styles.
+- maybe put the inventory sections into a table for two columns?
+You might need to use css for that instead
+-

 ## CSS
 - pseudo selectors will work well when I want to show a new inventory item or modify a thing when the user hovers over it